Château de Coucy

 The Château de Coucy (Picard: Câtiau Couchy) is a French castle in the commune of Coucy-le-Château-Auffrique, in Picardy, built in the 13th century and renovated by Eugène Viollet-le-Duc in the 19th century.

-During its heyday, it was famous for the size of its central tower and the pride of its lords, who adopted the staunchly independent rhyme: roi ne suis, ne prince ne duc ne comte aussi; Je suis le sire de Coucy ("I am not king, nor prince nor duke nor count; I am the Lord of Coucy").
+During its heyday, until its destruction in 1917, it was famous for the sheer scale of its fortifications, above all its enormous donjon (keep)—the tallest in Europe—and for the pride of its lords, reflected in the staunchly independent rhyme: roi ne suis, ne prince ne duc ne comte aussi; Je suis le sire de Coucy ("I am not king, nor prince nor duke nor count; I am the Lord of Coucy").
+By the second half of the 19th century and the early 20th century, it had also become one of the most visited monuments in France, and it was listed as a monument historique in 1862.

+The château was occupied by German forces in September 1914 during the First World War.
+In March 1917, during the German withdrawal to the Hindenburg Line as part of Operation Alberich, the town of Coucy was devastated and the château, including its great keep (donjon) and towers, was deliberately destroyed, leaving it in ruins to this day.

 Background

 The castle was constructed in the 1220s by Enguerrand III, Lord of Coucy.
 The castle proper occupies the tip of a bluff or falaise.
 It forms an irregular trapezoid of 92 x 35 × 50 × 80 m.
 At the four corners are cylindrical towers 20 m in diameter (originally 40 m in height).
 Between two towers on the line of approach was the massive donjon (keep).
 The donjon was the largest in Europe, measuring 35 meters wide and 55 meters tall.
 The smaller towers surrounding the court were as big as the donjons being built at that time by the French monarchy.
 The rest of the bluff is covered by the lower court of the castle, and the small town.

 Coucy was occupied in September 1914 by German troops during World War I. It became a military outpost and was frequented by German dignitaries, including Emperor Wilhelm II himself.
 In March 1917 the retreating German army, on order of General Erich Ludendorff, destroyed the keep and the 4 towers.
 It is not known whether this act had some military purpose or was merely an act of wanton destruction.
 The destruction caused so much public outrage that in April 1917 the ruins were declared "a memorial to barbarity".
 War reparations were used to clear the towers and to consolidate the walls but the ruins of the keep were left in place.

 One of its lords, Enguerrand VII (1340–1397), is the subject of historian Barbara Tuchman's study of the fourteenth century A Distant Mirror.
-It also features extensively in British author Anthony Price's 1982 crime/espionage novel The Old Vengeful.
+It also features extensively in British author Anthony Price's 1982 crime–espionage novel The Old Vengeful.
 Château de Coucy has been listed as a monument historique by the French Ministry of Culture since 1862, and is managed by the Centre des monuments nationaux.